Composite Enclaves: Towards Disaggregated Trusted Execution: Composite Enclaves

+While we made the changes mentioned above to the SM to support \sphw with both MMIO and DMA, they also enable an alternative way for enclaves to communicate: shared memory.
+This reflects a major difference to traditional TEEs because most traditional enclaves can only communicate through the untrusted OS\footnote{Concurrent work~\cite{yu2020elasticlave} has also shown how shared memory can improve the performance of enclaves significantly.}.

-Peripherals are synchronized with the processor with either polling or interrupts.
-Polling is a protocol solution and just requires the processor to check at a predetermined rate if new data is available from the peripheral.
-Such a mechanism can be used immediately in \name{}.
-On the other hand, interrupts are a bit more complicated as they enable the peripheral to notify the processor that new data is available.
-Interrupts require some hardware support, which is readily available in all architectures nowadays.
-In RISC-V specifically, interrupts can be delegated from the highest privilege mode to lower ones.
-So, in our prototype of \name{}, the SM can delegate individual types of interrupts either to an enclave or to the operating system\footnote{In RISC-V external interrupts are handled by the platform interrupt controller (PLIC) and then multiplexed on top of the external interrupt signals to the core.
-Thus the SM has to contain a driver for the PLIC to figure out which peripheral the interrupt is from.}.
-Therefore, enclaves could also contain interrupt-handlers to, e.g., handle interrupts for a specific peripheral.
-However, in our prototype, we focus on polling.
+\paragraph*{Polling and interrupts} \sphw is synchronized with the processor with either polling or interrupts.
+Polling requires the CPU to check at a predetermined rate if new data is available from the \sphw, and thus, it is fully compatible with \name{}s.
+On the other hand, interrupts enable the \sphw to notify the CPU that new data is available with the processor's hardware support.
+Typically, the operating system registers interrupt handlers which get called when an interrupt occurs.
+In RISC-V, interrupts can be delegated from the highest privilege mode to lower ones by using either the \texttt{mret} instruction to forward individual interrupts or \texttt{mdeleg} for all interrupts of a specific type~\cite{riscv2019privspec}.
+So, in our design, the SM delegates relevant interrupts to the interrupt handler of a \nameenclave{} instead of the OS\footnote{In order to differentiate between interrupts, the SM includes a driver for the interrupt controller.}.
+Note that our prototype currently does not implement interrupt-based synchronization, and hence, we only evaluate polling-based synchronization.